m3data/Ministry-of-Futility-Game/Plot.md

 Choices:
 - Fill out Form 27B/6: Form Filling; increaseFutility
 - Ask for directions to the Department of Human Resourcing Resources: Directions; increaseWisdom
-- Give up and explore on your own: Lobby; increaseFuility
+- Give up and explore on your own: Lobby; increaseFutility

 ## Directions
 title: ;Map to nowhere;